lavalink-devs/Lavalink/IMPLEMENTATION.md

 #### Update Session

-Updates the session with a resuming key and timeout.
+Updates the session with the resuming state and timeout.

 ```
 PATCH /v4/sessions/{sessionId}